Azure/azure-mobile-services/README.md

 ## Managed Windows Client SDK

-Our managed portable library for Windows 8, Windows Phone 8, Windows Phone 8.1, and Windows Universal Client SDK makes it incredibly easy to use Mobile Services from your Windows applications.
+Our managed portable library for Windows 8, Windows Phone 8, Windows Phone 8.1, and Windows Runtime Universal C# Client SDK makes it incredibly easy to use Mobile Services from your Windows applications.
 The [Microsoft Azure Mobile Services SDK](http://nuget.org/packages/WindowsAzure.MobileServices/) is available as a Nuget package or you can download the source using the instructions above.
 The managed portable library also supports the full .NET 4.5 platform.

 ### Prerequisites